 20. What are our competitors doing on Social Media?

 Competitor analysis plays a huge role in defining brand strategy and growth.
 You should know who the competitors are and what they are good at.
 If you answer this questions well, the interviewer will get to know about your research skills and how well prepared you are for the interview.

-Whether you’re just getting started or are an advanced social media marketer, Simplilearn can help you improve your skillset with our large variety of social media basic programs.
-We even offer a Digital Marketing Certification Course, which will help you become a Digital Marketing expert!
+Whether you’re just getting started or are an advanced social media marketer, Simplilearn can help you improve your skillset with latest Professional Certificate Program In Digital Marketing.
+Explore and enroll today!